Camera autofocus is always the hottest topic among reviewers and a major concern among users.

 Shooting with an 85mm f1.8 lens at f1.8 will still challenge the camera if the subject is moving around a lot of if they are moving towards you at a close distance.
 So on those longer lenses, I still like to stop down to around f2 or so, unless the subject is fairly static.

-The camera’s improvements mostly come from improved tracking, distance of tracking, and low light tracking.
-In well-lit situations, and photographing subjects that are in a space that has a fairly deep depth of field, it doesn’t really matter.
+The camera’s improvements mostly come from improved tracking, distance of tracking, and low-light tracking.
+In well-lit situations and photographing subjects in a space with a fairly deep depth of field, it doesn’t really matter.

 For example, if you’re just shooting with a zone box and no tracking with no eye or face detection, I’m just not seeing a huge difference in performance compared to my Z6.
-It doesn’t make that huge of a difference, and really this is how I shoot a lot.
-The reason is, sometimes with wider lenses, like the Nikon 26mm f2.8 or the 28mm f2.8, you just have to turn off face and eye detection when shooting street photography because of all the false positives or because the camera looks at the wrong subject.
+It doesn’t make that huge of a difference; this is how I shoot a lot.
+The reason is that sometimes, with wider lenses, like the Nikon 26mm f2.8 or the 28mm f2.8, you just have to turn off face and eye detection when shooting street photography because of all the false positives or because the camera looks at the wrong subject.

 False positives with face and eye or vehicle detection is still a huge problem with all these modern cameras when shooting out on the streets, especially with wide-angle lenses.